-If you experience problems starting the tools in our environment, email me (Bevan Baas) and not ece support since the nc installation is on my group's server.
+If you experience problems starting the tools in our environment, email the course TA or me (Bevan Baas) and not ece support since the installations are on my group's server.

 Source verilog file(s)

 $recordfile("DumpFileName"); $recordvars(TopLevelModuleName);Your simulation signal traces will be stored in DumpFileName.dsn and DumpFileName.trn